Lu4shiyYT/EchoLands/README.md

 # Echo Lands

-A 2D side-scrolling pixel-art sandbox survival game inspired by Terraria.
+A 2D side-scrolling pixel-art sandbox survival game.
 Built with pure HTML5, CSS3, and vanilla JavaScript — no libraries, no frameworks.

 ## How to Run